EVA Foam gaosi

 • Edge protectors, foam tubes, faʻaʻesega

-Pros: Low cost, good cushioning, reusable
+Faamoemoe: Low cost, good cushioning, reusable

 Cons: Rougher surface, less firm than EVA, not suitable for precision cutting